 8.6.
-LASER DELIVERY PROBE
+LASER DELIVERY PROBE (LDP)

-The NeuroBlate Laser Delivery Probe (LDP) is provided in multiple lengths for lesions of varying depths.
+The 3.3 mm and 2.2 mm NeuroBlate Laser Delivery Probes (LDP's) are provided in multiple lengths and configurations for lesions of varying depths.
 Refer to section 8.2.9.
 Laser Delivery Probe (LDP) Length and Depth Stop Setting for more detail.

-- Remove the LDP tray from the sterile pouch and place in the sterile field - Peel the Tyvek® covering starting from corner to remove it from the LDP tray
+- Remove the LDP tray from the sterile pouch and place in the sterile field - Peel the Tyvek[®] covering starting from corner to remove it from the LDP tray